 Life is full of transitions, and one of the more remarkable ones occurs when we get ready to leave high school and go out in the world as young adults.
 When the student has a disability, it’s especially helpful to plan ahead for that transition.
 As a matter of fact the Individuals with Disabilities Education Act (IDEA) requires it.
 Transition services are intended to prepare students to move from the world of school to the world of adulthood.

-The goal of the STELLAR (Supporting Transition to Engaged Lives by Linking Agency Resources) project is to provide information and training to assist transition age youth (14-26) with disabilities, their parents, family members, guardians, advocates, or other authorized representatives of the individual to participate more effectively with professionals in meeting the vocational, independent living, and rehabilitation needs of individuals with disabilities.
+The goal of the STELLAR (Supporting Transition to Engaged Lives by Linking Agency Resources) project is to Assist transition-age youth (14-26) with disabilities, their parents, family members, guardians and advocates; or other authorized representatives of the individual to effectively engage in vocational, independent living, and rehabilitative services.